La Fortuna in 3 Days

 Half way down the trail is an Observation Tower which you can climb for views of the lake and the volcano (in theory, although it’s still shrouded by cloud).

-Just past the crocodile warning sign, is the final viewpoint; a platform over the lake which provides a view across the lake to the volcano.
+Just past the crocodile warning sign, is the final viewpoint; a platform over the volcanic Lake Arenal which sits at the foot of the volcano.

 Sendero El Tororoi